bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 ## Step 2

-Create an enrichment map
+Create an enrichment map from 3 datasets and with no gmt file

 2a.
-In the 'Create Enrichment Map window' , click on the '+" plus sign to create a new data set.
+In the 'Create Enrichment Map window' , drag and drop the 3 enrichment files.

 2b.
 Specify the following parameters: